Airless Spray Equipment

 This animation illustrates the air motor on an airless spray unit with a differential type system.

-• The air is delivered to the unit via compressed air, which operates the piston arrangement
+1. The unit receives compressed air, which operates the piston arrangement.

-• The suction allows the paint to be pulled through the unit, ready for delivery
+2. The suction pulls the coating through the unit, ready for delivery.

 Airless Spray Air Motor